FACTBOX-Seven US Senate races to watch in 2024 | Politics

 FACTBOX-Seven US Senate races to watch in 2024

-Maryland's primaries will be held on May 14.
-MONTANA: VULNERABLE DEMOCRATIC INCUMBENT Democrat Jon Tester is defending his seat in a state that backed Trump during the 2020 election.
 Tim Sheehy, a military veteran who founded an aerial firefighting company, is running as a Republican and has drawn the support of other party members in the Senate.
+Representative Matt Rosendale, who lost to Tester in 2018, said on Feb.
+9 he would also seek the Republican nomination, potentially setting up a divisive primary fight.

 Democrats face a tough fight in the Nov.
 5 election preserving their narrow 51-49 majority in the U.S. Senate, as they are defending several incumbents in Republican-leaning states.